m4drat/memplusplus/README.md

 - Statistics collector

-  And last debug feature allows you to dump memory allocator statistics.
+  This feature allows you to dump memory allocator statistics.
+To build library with support of this feature add `MPP_STATS` while building project.
 You can use this feature in 2 ways:

     1. In runtime using c++ API: